Kat632/P2-Play-Your-Cards-Right/README.md

 Testing has been carried out using the following web services:

-HTML on all pages validated using [The W3C Markup Validation Service](https://validator.w3.org/) CSS validated using [The W3C CSS Validation Service](http://jigsaw.w3.org/css-validator/)
+HTML on all pages validated using [The W3C Markup Validation Service](https://validator.w3.org/)

+CSS validated using [The W3C CSS Validation Service](http://jigsaw.w3.org/css-validator/)

+JavaScript code has been validated using [JSHint](https://jshint.com/)

 ## **Code Validation Issues**

-When validating the the code, an issue was revealed in that you cannot have a type=""
+When validating the HTML code, an issue was revealed in that you cannot have a type="" in an audio tag.
+This has now been removed.

 ## **Peer Code Review**